Surgery for Dogs & Cats in South Plainfield

-We offer a wide variety of surgical services for dogs and cats at our South Plainfield veterinary clinic, using stringent and state-of-the-art surgical safety protocols and techniques.
+We offer a wide variety of veterinary surgical services for dogs and cats at our South Plainfield veterinary clinic, using stringent and state-of-the-art surgical safety protocols and techniques.

 Throughout each surgery, a dedicated member of our team will administer anesthesia and continuously monitor your pet using our electronic patient monitoring equipment.
 We will also provide pain management to make the procedure as comfortable as possible for your pet.